BANGAUTOGLASS

 Comprehensive auto insurance typically covers glass damage from non-collision events like road debris, vandalism, or weather.
 Collision coverage generally applies when the damage results from a traffic accident.
 Whether your specific policy covers the quarter glass, and whether a deductible applies, depends on your individual coverage terms.

 If you haven't started the claims process yet, Bang AutoGlass can help walk you through it and assist with the documentation side of things.
-We don't file the claim on your behalf, but we can provide the information and support that makes the process easier to navigate on your end.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.
 Many customers are surprised to find their out-of-pocket cost is lower than expected once insurance is factored in — though the actual numbers depend entirely on your policy.

 Getting Your Sonata Hybrid Glass Replacement Right the First Time